 Support & Resistance

-This chart indicates that Resistance is about $2.830 and Support is about $2.725.
+This chart indicates that resistance and support.
 Traders will now look to see if prices can trade above, or below, these levels.
 If they do, there will be a flurry of activity in the direction of the move.

 Tops & Bottoms

-Let's assume the market now begins to see $2.725 as a stronger Support price.
+Let's assume the market now begins to see $2.37 as a stronger Support price.
 We refer to this as a “double-bottom.”
 While this is still a good indicator of price levels, a third day, or “triple-bottom” is a strong indicator that prices could rally higher.
-Traders have no choice but to recognize the buying interest at $2.725 and thus will buy contracts until the Resistance, or “top” is tested.
-The same holds true for Resistance levels, but in reverse.
-The more “tops” are established, the stronger the level at which Sellers will step-in and sell contracts.
+Traders have no choice but to recognize the buying interest at $2.37 and thus will buy contracts until the Resistance, or “top” is tested.
+The same holds true for resistance levels, but in reverse.
+The more “tops” are established, the stronger the level at which sellers will step in and sell contracts.

 "Head-and-Shoulders" Reversal Patterns

-Head and shoulder reversal patterns are identifiable, 3-day price patterns that signal a change in direction and can be used for long-term or short-term trend analysis.
-This consists of three consecutive trading days where the middle day’s High, or Low, is higher or lower than that of the other two days.
+Head and shoulder reversal patterns are identifiable, price patterns that signal a change in direction and can be used for long-term or short-term trend analysis.
+This consists of three trading days where the middle day’s High, or Low, is higher or lower than that of the other two days.
 The first day then represents the “left shoulder,” the second day is the “head,” and the third day is the “right shoulder.”
-Using the chart below without all the trendlines, we can see that on March 13th, the High for the day was higher than the 12th.
-We are now looking for the completion of the pattern the next day.
-And on March 14th, the High for the day was lower than the prior day.
-Now you can see the pattern whereby the 12th is the “left shoulder,” the 13th is the “head,” and the 14th is the “right shoulder.”
+Using the chart below without all the trendlines, we can see that on June 14th, the High for the day was higher than the 3rd.
+We are now looking for the completion of the pattern, the right shoulder.
+And on June 22nd, the High for the day was lower than the head.
+Now you can see the pattern whereby the 3rd is the “right shoulder,” the 14th is the “head,” and the 22nd is the “right shoulder.”
 The right shoulder “leans” in the direction of the price change.
 In this case, prices reversed from an uptrend to a downtrend.
 There are also “reverse” head-and-shoulders patterns.
 These occur in an upside-down fashion and signal a move from a downtrend to an uptrend.
-Looking at March 26th, we see that the day’s Low was lower than that on the 23rd.
-Then on the 27th, the pattern was completed as that day’s Low was higher than the 26th.
-Since the “right shoulder” is leaning upward, the trend is now upwards.

 When upper and lower trendlines are drawn and are parallel to one another and perpendicular to the Y-axis, they form a rectangular shape.
-The upper trendline does represent Resistance, with the lower trendline indicating Support.
+The upper trendline does represent resistance, with the lower trendline indicating support.
 In this pattern, prices will move up-and-down within the rectangle.
 This “consolidation” is indicative of market indecision.
 Traders are not really sure what direction prices should take.
-It is a battle between Buyers and Sellers.
+It is a battle between buyers and sellers.
 The key here is the number of days this pattern continues to exist.
-The longer Traders battle, the more momentum builds-up for when prices break-out of this range.
+The longer traders battle, the more momentum builds-up for when prices break-out of this range.
 Think of it as a spring that winds tighter and tighter for each day prices stay within the consolidation range.
 That means a very large price movement will occur in the direction of the breakout.
-A good illustration of this is the May 2018 natural gas contract, shown below.
-Starting on November 6th, the contract bounded by a Low of $2.91 for twenty-three straight days.
-The High was $2.96 with the exception of attempted "break-outs" that failed as prices returned to the Channel.
-But on November 30th, prices broke-out to the downside with good momentum.
+A good illustration of this is the May, 2021 crude oil contract, shown below.
+Starting in January, the contract bounded by a Low of about $52 for twenty four straight days.
+The High was about $54 with the exception of attempted "break-outs".
+On February 2nd, prices broke-out to the upside with good momentum.